 Best Basic: Jersey Slumber 100 Percent Silk Sleep Mask

 For a simplistic design that serves the purpose of helping you sleep, the Jersey Slumber is an excellent option.
-There’s no bells and whistles with this sleep mask, but it is made of 100 percent silk for a soft, soothing feel on the skin and comfortable, adjustable elastic strap to hold it in place – without getting caught in your hair.
-Unlike other masks, this lies flat on your face without much space to blink.
+There’s no bells and whistles with this eye mask, but it is made of 100 percent silk for a soft, soothing feel on the skin and a comfortable, adjustable elastic strap to hold it in place – without getting caught in your hair.
+Unlike other masks, this lies flat on your face without giving you much space to blink.
 The light-blocking, black sleep mask takes up very little space in luggage, making it the perfect travel accessory for long flights.

 Best Scented: DreamTime Sweet Dreams Sleep Mask